Use advanced features like plugins, skills, and sub-agents.

 Source materials

 PDFs of papers you're citing, prior code, scratch analyses, codebooks.
 Drop them in.
-Claude reads them on demand.
+The agent reads them on demand.

 Principle

 Richer directory, richer context.
-If Claude might need it, drop it in.
+If the agent might need it, drop it in.

 Interview-me

-Have Claude interview you before you ask for something hard
+Have the agent interview you before you ask for something hard

 01